praveenscience/ePowerTechX-OpenSource/ReadMe.md

 This is an amazing stream!
 Praveen’s taking it from London.

-Please [register](https://us06web.zoom.us/j/84052689675?pwd=Rys0b3hGMGRwckd5WU9Lek9QaStHdz09) and watch Praveen coding something crazy.
+Please[register on zoom](https://us06web.zoom.us/j/84052689675?pwd=Rys0b3hGMGRwckd5WU9Lek9QaStHdz09) and watch Praveen coding something crazy.